Orzhytsia

-Orzhytsia (Оржиця, Оржица) is an urban-type settlement located in Lubny Raion of Poltava Oblast in Ukraine, and formerly the administrative center of Orzhytsia Raion.
+Orzhytsia (Оржиця, Оржица) is a rural settlement located in Lubny Raion of Poltava Oblast in Ukraine.
 It is located on the Orzhytsia, a right tributary of the Sula, a tributary of the Dnieper.
+Orzhytsia hosts the administration of Orzhytsia settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

+Until 18 July 2020, Orzhytsia served as the administrative center of Orzhytsia Raion.
+The raion was abolished in July 2020 as part of Ukraine's administrative reform, which reduced the number of raions in Poltava Oblast to four.
+The area of Orzhytsia Raion was merged into Lubny Raion.